vguillou/fullscreen-api/README.md

 Please refer to the <a href="https://vguillou.github.io/webcomponents/fullscreen-api/">component page</a> for more informations.

+### Available Web Components

 * **fullscreen-api**: The most flexible, comes without UI but with bindable attributes.
-Ideal when you need to dynamically set the element to display fullscreen (an image gallery for example).
+Ideal when you need to dynamically set the element to display fullscreen (e.g. building and image gallery).
 * **fullscreen-icon-button**: Prepackaged material icon-button.
 Drop it on your page, tap it and it works.

-Both elements let you define what to display in full screen mode (via the `target` attribute) and toggle normal/full screen mode by calling the `toggleFullscreen()` method.
+Both elements share a common API and let you define what to display in full screen mode (via the `target` attribute) and toggle normal/full screen mode by calling the `toggleFullscreen()` method.